 The Data Autonomy Index (DAIX) is a tool developed with the objective of enhancing data autonomy within an organisation.
-As a component of the Data Autonomy initiative, the DAIX aims to examine questions relating to data control, privacy, autonomy and impact.
+As a component of the Data Autonomy initiative, the DAIX aims to examine questions relating to data control, privacy, autonomy, and impact.
 The intention of this tool is to serve as a basis to start a conversation about institutional autonomy when it comes to using data-based services such as cloud computing.
 In particular, it should facilitate an interdisciplinary discussion involving people with different backgrounds and experiences.
 In this spirit, the DAIX questionnaire serves as a tool of assessment.
+Don't worry if you do now know the all the answers, you can leave any questions blank and still get a score.
+If you don't understand a term, open our Specialised Terms list for definitions.
 We are happy to receive feedback from users via v.t.toma@rug.nl.

 Preliminary Questions